 It's a low-slung two-door car, but the Mercedes E-Class coupe is surprisingly sensible and practical for such an indulgent purchase.
 The rear seats are useable, while a big boot and choice of fuel-efficient engines make it viable day-to-day transport.
 It feels bigger and classier than its most obvious rival, the BMW 4 Series coupe, while the Audi A5 lacks the Mercedes’ edgy style.
 All versions come well equipped, with SE more comfort-orientated than the sharper Sport model.

 - Extensive range

 - Easy and comfortable to drive

 - Interior feels a little cramped

 The Mercedes E-Class cabriolet mixes style with comfort and is surprising practical given its sleek shape.
 The electrically operated fabric roof stows quickly, while a wind-deflecting Aircap on the top rail of the windscreen keeps the cabin draught-free, even at high speeds.

 The entry-level SE models offer best value for money, while AMG Sport versions feature firm suspension.
 The E-Class cabriolet is only available with the best engines from the E-Class saloon line-up – except the 5.5-litre V8 of the E63 AMG, which unfortunately Mercedes doesn't offer in the cabriolet.

 - High-quality and comfortable interior

 - High price and running costs

-The Mercedes E63 AMG is a four-door executive saloon powered by a twin-turbocharged 5.5-litre V8 engine that produces 549bhp in standard form or 579bhp in the even-higher performance S model.
-The E63 sits at the very top of the Mercedes E-Class range, and competition comes from the BMW M5 and Jaguar XFR.
+The Mercedes E63 AMG is a four-door executive saloon powered by a twin-turbo 5.5-litre V8 engine that produces 549bhp in standard form or 579bhp in the even higher-performance E63 AMG S model.
+The E63 sits at the very top of the Mercedes E-Class range and competition comes from the BMW M5 and Jaguar XFR.